 The East Regional Scrutiny Committee chose this area to scrutinise as there were concerns about inconsistencies in the way Clarion communicates with residents around estate inspections, and this was identified as a service gap.

 South Regional Scrutiny Committee

 5. Review of the Three Year Resident Involvement Strategy

 The South Regional Scrutiny Committee scrutinised existing involvement opportunities and the Resident Involvement (RI) strategy.
 The RSC explored how well RI opportunities are communicated, whether new RI methods could be added, and whether existing involvement methods are fit for purpose.

 See the report summaries and recommendations, and our responses, by downloading our Resident Scrutiny Report for 2019-20.

 How residents helped to improve our antisocial behaviour information

 In 2019, we improved the antisocial behaviour information on our website after our service improvement group looked at how people find information and report problems.

-By working with Clarion’s digital team, they investigated how people think, feel and behave when they’re worried about antisocial behaviour.
+Working with Clarion’s digital team, they investigated how people think, feel, and behave when they’re worried about antisocial behaviour.